 Head over to The Penny Hoarder to find 10 companies that are hiring a Pinterest manager.

-If you are fluent in another language, this might be the perfect entry-level remote job for you.
+If you are fluent in another language, becoming a translator might be the perfect entry-level work-from-home job for you.
 I didn’t have any experience before I started my first translation job.
 That’s why my rates were super low.
 But after a while, I was able to increase them and so I made a couple of thousand dollars with it.
 Not too bad for a beginner.

 It also depends on what language combination you offer and what kind of translations you apply to.
 For example, as a beginner, you will find it easier to score a job where you have to translate general texts, like a novel.
 Here the readability is a priority, instead of an academic paper, where accuracy is more important.